vuxcode/we1-project-Raad1028/time-report.md

   - Started working on the main design
   - Created style.css to have a consistent design throughout the website.
   - Started early work on the sidebar design.

+- 2024-04-07 Worked for 1 hour.
+  - Added another button to sidebar.
+  - Started working on the default sized sidebar.

+- 2024-04-12 16:00 Worked for 2 hours
+  - Solved an issue where an automatic margin was added that couldnt be removed.
+  - Tweaks to the sidebar design.
+  - Started working on adding the extend-button in the sidebar.